NLegendre/wp-instagram-wall/README.md

 # Wp Instagram Wall

-Wp Instagram Wall is a Wordpress plugin which allow you to easely add a wall of your Instagram pics on your website.
-The module use cache to avoid too many connection to Instagram.
+Wp Instagram Wall is a Wordpress plugin which allow you to easily add a wall of your Instagram pics on your website.
+The module use cache to avoid too many connections to Instagram.

 ### Installation
 - Download the project